 What could be more exciting and more convenient than to hop on a train from London and in a little over 2 hours, you’re in a foreign city experiencing European café culture.
 That’s the beauty of Eurostar!
 I honestly don’t know why I didn’t listen to my husband and just about everyone else when they used to ask, “why are you flying to Paris?” and indeed, why was I?
 It’s so simple, head over to Eurostar’s website, select your dates and book, it couldn’t be simpler.

-Arriving at St Pancras station is a doddle, for me, it’s about 30 minutes on the Metropolitan line from my home.
+Arriving at St Pancras station is a doddle, it’s just 30 minutes on the Metropolitan line from my home.
 There isn’t the fuss and bother of checking in 2 hours before like when you fly, all you need is 30-45 minutes.
 Having said that, I like to check in an hour before as sometimes St Pancras can get very busy at peak times and holidays and I don’t like the stress and worry wondering if I’ll make it on time.
 I like to check in, sit down and have a coffee first.
-Security is usually a breeze, pop your baggage on a tray, same system as at the airport and walk through the metal-detector security and you’re done.
+Security is usually a breeze, pop your baggage on a tray, same system as at the airport, walk through the metal-detector security and show your passport at the checkpoint and you’re done.

 ARRIVING AT GARE DU NORD

 Gare du Nord is the station you’ll arrive at from London, when you get off the train, you can either catch the metro downstairs or head over to the taxi rank, 15-20 euros is usually all you’ll need to get to your hotel which will surely be in the centre of the city.
 It’s well organised, you’ll probably have to wait about 10 minutes sometimes longer depending on time of day to queue to get a taxi.